 With increasing success, demand for our expertise and assistance has grown substantially in recent years.
 At the same time, we continue to refine and sharpen our strategies to have a greater impact for more children.
 As a result, Juvenile Law Center’s reach and influence now extends across the nation and around the world.
 Rigorous strategic planning efforts allow us to remain at the cutting edge of legal advocacy, anticipate the next wave of threats, identify emerging trends, and recognizing new opportunities to give vulnerable youth a better chance to succeed.

 Juvenile Law Center is, in its 40th year, a 20-person (12-lawyer) public interest law firm with a $2.9 million budget.
 Our staff has cultivated a distinctive competence in child welfare, juvenile and criminal justice, and a robust body of research on adolescent development and youth transitioning to adulthood.
 Juvenile Law Center has a national Board with diverse experience.
 We have also dramatically increased our investment in strategic communications.
 While our budget has grown, we have also built a rainy day fund.

 Juvenile Law Center works towards a vision of a society in which all children at risk and who come into contact with the child welfare and justice systems have equal rights and opportunities to succeed.

-- Laws, polices and practices affecting youth in the child welfare and justice sysetms are grounded in principles of adolescent development and other relevant research;
+Laws, policies and practices affecting youth in the child welfare and justice systems are grounded in principles of adolescent development and other relevant research;

-- Justice and child welfare systems respond appropriately to the impact of trauma on adolescent behavior;
+Justice and child welfare systems respond appropriately to the impact of trauma on youths’ behavior; and

-- Justice and child welfare systems minimize disproportionality along race and class lines;
+Justice and child welfare systems address economic opportunity and minimize disproportionality along race and class lines.